 All modern homes have, and need, wall outlets to function in our society.
 Only those who move off the grid or are disconnected from society are without them.
 Otherwise, it is quite difficult to live a normal life.

-That’s why learning about wall outlets and the safety concerns that may occur is important.
+That’s why learning about electrical outlet types and the safety concerns that may occur is important.
 The more you know, the safer and more energy-efficient your house will be.
 That’s always a good thing!

 How Does An Electrical Outlet Work?